Which dog breed is best in retirement?

 “They are typically less than 35lbs (although some are bigger) which make them a great size for an apartment.
 They are highly intelligent and will learn your routines and adapt to them to please you.
 Frenchie’s love to cuddle their humans and therefore make great companion pets.
 Frenchie’s will always prefer to be with their human than away from them.
 Once someone owns a Frenchie, they join the club of other Frenchie owners who just 'get it' because there is something special and unique to owning this silly loving breed that does not expand outside the breed.

-“Older adults could also possibly be a great fit for the French Bulldog Rescue Network (FBRN) which is an organization that accepts surrendered French bulldogs only and tries to match them with a forever home based upon the Frenchie's needs and preferences.
+“Older adults could also possibly be a great fit for the French Bulldog Rescue Network (FBRN) which is an organisation that accepts surrendered French bulldogs only and tries to match them with a forever home based upon the Frenchie's needs and preferences.
 FBRN typically prefers households without young children and with people who are home more often than not.”

 West Highland Terriers